alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 ### Generating a new keypair

-The command-line option `--gen-key` is used to create a new primary keypair.
+The command-line option `--full-generate-key` is used to create a new primary keypair.

 ```
-> gpg --gen-key
+> gpg --full-generate-key
 gpg (GnuPG) 1.4.20; Copyright (C) 2015 Free Software Foundation, Inc.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.